johnanthonyowens/jsonsax/README.md

 - Allowing the JSON text to contain Javascript-style comments.
 - Allowing the "special" number literals NaN, Infinity, and -Infinity.
 - Allowing Javascript-style hexadecimal numbers.

+The JSONSAX library also includes a JSON writer that provides a fast and reliable way for clients to create JSON documents that are guaranteed to be well-formed and properly encoded.

+The writer can encode its output in UTF-8, UTF-16 (LE or BE), or UTF-32 (LE or BE).
+String values can be passed to the writer in any of these encodings, and will be decoded, have escape sequences substituted as appropriate, and encoded in the desired output encoding before being sent to the writer's output handler.

 The JSONSAX library is licensed under the MIT License.
 The full license is contained in the accompanying LICENSE file.